 The character may stand within a shadow and after a Meditation-10, the character is then hidden within the shadow, and cannot be found so long as the shadow remains.
 The player indicates this by hands behind their head with elbows up.
-Any shadowed area a character can stand within and be completely covered in shadow is sufficient for use of this skill; if the shadow moves or is removed, the character is exposed.
+Any shadowed area a character can stand within and be completely covered in shadow is sufficient for use of this skill.
 This skill may only be used at night or in an encounter where the marshal has designated it to be sufficiently dark.
-The character hidden in shadows must remain completely still and attempt to be completely quiet or they are revealed.
+The character hidden in shadows must remain completely still and attempt to be completely quiet or they are exposed.
 The character must count "Coming out of Shadows-1, Coming out of Shadows-2, Coming out of Shadows-3" when leaving this state.
 The count for coming out of shadows may never be lowered by any means.
-During this count and while in the hidden state, the character is immune to all physical attacks (weapons and packets).
+If the shadow moves or is removed, or a bright light source comes within 5 feet of the character, the character is exposed.
+Exposed characters must come out on the same 3-Count.
+During this count and while in the hidden state, the character is immune to all physical attacks (weapons and packets) and cannot be seen.